Lenoirio/dy-sv5w/README.md

 ```
 The above example sets the Equalizer to use the Rock settings, volume to 10 (max value is 30).
 Then song number 1 is selected and playback is started.

-*Hint*: The module sometimes needs (e.g., after issuing play()) a short delay before it accepts the next command.

 Most of the commands are fire-and-forget commands.
 This means there is no ack/nack sent from the module.
 Thus, it's not possible to provide the API caller with success information.

 The naming of the files on the module is a bit awkward.
 See the documentation but don't expect that the file called 00001.mp3 is always the song that you address with number 1.